 OSHA Penalties for Employers Who Broke the Rules

 - Penalty for $15,900 from the South Carolina Office (Oct.
-2019) – Workers were using a front end loader to haul mulch material.
-There was a collision and a worker was pinned by the tire of a forklift.
+2019) – Workers used a front-end loader to haul mulch material.
+There was a collision, and a forklift tire pinned a worker.
 The employee suffered massive internal injuries and died six days later.
 The employer received five violation items, including three serious violations.

 - Penalty for $27,846 from the San Antonio Office (Jul.
-2019) – The employee was operating a forklift with an attachment.
-The forklift tipped over, ejecting the employee from the cab of the forklift.
+2019) – The employee operated a forklift with an attachment.
+The forklift tipped over, ejecting the employee from the forklift’s cab.
 He hit his head on the mast and was killed.
 The employer was found to have exposed the employee to an unsafe workplace with a crushing hazard.

-- Penalty of $19,322 from the Wichita Office (June 2019) – The employee was working for a company that was drilling residential water wells.
-He raised the mast of the forklift and it came into contact with overhead power lines.
+- The penalty of $19,322 from the Wichita Office (June 2019) – The employee worked for a company drilling residential water wells.
+He raised the forklift mast, which came into contact with overhead power lines.
 He was electrocuted and killed.
 The company was fined for violating several OSHA rules relating to electrical safety.

-- Penalty of $17,050 from the Dallas Office (May 2019) – An employee was driving a tugger.
+- The penalty of $17,050 from the Dallas Office (May 2019) – An employee was driving a tugger.
 He drove into a forklift that was parked that had its forks raised.
 The tugger driver was killed in the collision.
 The employer was found to have committed two serious safety violations.

 Legal Options After a Forklift Mishap

-Employees who are hurt in forklift accidents or their families need to figure out who and what was responsible for the forklift accident.
-If the accident resulted from a defect in the forklift, the family may file a product liability lawsuit against the forklift manufacturer.
+Employees hurt in forklift accidents or their families must figure out who and what was responsible for the accident.
+If the accident resulted from a defect in the forklift, the family may file a product liability lawsuit against the manufacturer.

-If the accident was a result of gross negligence on the part of the employer, the employee or their estate may file a lawsuit against the employer outside of the workers’ compensation system.
+If the accident resulted from the employer’s gross negligence, the employee or their estate may file a lawsuit against the employer outside the workers’ compensation system.
 Speak with one of our knowledgeable forklift accident attorneys about your legal options.